 The Stock Option plans allow the beneficiary to purchase a UCB share at a certain price following defined vesting period.
 The vesting period is typically three years from the date of grant but can be longer depending on local practices.
+The vesting period may also be accelerated in the event of a change of control subject to the discretion of the Board or the GNCC.
 Once vested, stock options can be exercised when the share price exceeds the exercise (or grant) price and thus executives are incentivized to increase the share price over the vesting period.
 Other vehicles which follow the same vesting rules as the Stock Option Plans may be used outside of Belgium depending on local practices.
-UCB does not facilitate entering into derivate contracts related to Stock Option, or hedge the risk attached, as this is not consistent with the purpose of the Stock Options.
+UCB does not facilitate entering derivate contracts related to Stock Option, or hedge the risk attached, as this is not consistent with the purpose of the Stock Options.
 In the U.S., Stock Appreciation Rights are granted instead of stock options.
 These follow the same vesting rules as the Stock Option Plans but are settled in cash rather than in shares according to the appreciation in value of UCB stock.
 All stock options and stock appreciation rights expire on their tenth anniversary from the date of grant.
 The exercise price is fixed on the grant date without further discount on the underlying UCB share price.
 For executives holding a Belgian contract, taxes are due at the moment of grant based on the underlying value of the options.